Mohammad-Javad Bahonar: Assassination

-Bahonar was assassinated along with Rajai and other members of Islamic Republican Party when a bomb exploded at the party's office in Tehran on 30 August 1981.
+Bahonar was assassinated along with Rajai and other members of the Islamic Republican Party when a bomb exploded at the party's office in Tehran on 30 August 1981.
 In Iran, this explosion is known as the Hashteh-Shahrivar bombing.
 The bomb was set off when one of the victims opened a briefcase.
 The briefcase was carried by Massoud Keshmiri, a security official at the Islamic Republican Party, to the meeting.
-One week later, Keshmiri was announced as responsible for planning and execution of the assassination.
+One week later, Keshmiri was announced as responsible for planning and executing the assassination.
 Keshmiri was identified as an operative of Mujahedin that was supported by Saddam Hussein.
 He tried to assassinate Rajai and Bahonar on 22 August when Rajai introduced his cabinet to Ruhollah Khomeini.
 Ahmad Khomeini explained that Keshmiri was with Rajai when they came to see Imam Khomeini.
 He had a suitcase but they did not allow him to bring it.
-He died a week before his 48th birthday.
+He died at the age of 47.

 Iranian authorities announced that Massoud Keshmiri, "a close aide to the late President Muhammad Ali Rajai and secretary of the Supreme Security Council, had been responsible."
 Keshmiri, an MEK member who was thought to have died in the explosion, "was accorded a martyr's funeral" and was "buried alongside Rajai and Bahonar."
 Various MEK supporters were arrested and executed in reprisal, but Kashmiri apparently slipped through the dragnet.
 The reaction to both bombings was intense with many arrests and executions of MEK and other leftist groups.